muff1nman/ClassNotes/Econ/EconAndTech.md

 Policy and VC
 -------
+- VC tends to pool in popular investment areas, leading to duplication, bidding wars and many times poor performacne that can scare away investors for a period
+- VC tends to be <i>least effective during boom periods and most effective during cold periods</i>
-Government should step in when VC funding is weak.
+- Government should step in when VC funding is weak.
+    - follow up funding when VC funding goes away
+    - technology areas not popular with VC firms

 08 - 04 - 2013 | Innovation and Globalization | Lecture 21
 ========